The replacement, refinement and reduction (3Rs) in research using animals

 - Reduction: Methods that minimise animal use and enable researchers to obtain comparable levels of information from fewer animals, or to obtain more information from the same number of animals, thereby reducing future use of animals.
 Examples could include: Improved experimental design and statistical analysis; data and resource sharing; and use of techniques such as imaging

-We wish to embed these principles in all the research within our remit involving animal use.
-We encourage grant applicants, including those whose research does not involve animals but could contribute to reduction and replacement, to consider opportunities to address the 3Rs.
-Applications that do not exclusively address improvements in the 3Rs will fit this priority if they aim to generate information relating to the 3Rs as part of a larger or related study.
+These principles must be embedded in all the research within our remit involving (or potentially involving) animal use.
+We encourage grant applicants, including those whose research does not involve animals but could contribute to greater reduction and replacement, to consider further opportunities to advance the 3Rs.
+Applications that do not exclusively address improvements in the 3Rs will fit this priority if they aim to generate new improvements in the 3Rs as part of a larger or related study.

 Outputs and impacts